Description / Regulations

 - The Interp Store – This site offers a large selection of pieces written specifically for speech competitors.
 These pieces often require a lot of personality and innovation.
 If you are good at characters and can bring meaning to pieces, some of these have been quite successful on the national stage.

-- Consortium Publishing – This site also offers pieces written specifically for speech competitions.
+- Green Room Press – This site also offers pieces written specifically for speech (forensic) competitions.

-Judges will score each performer, giving up to 100 points based upon how appropriately the individual follows the rules of DI as well as meets the standards of three performance elements: Characterization, Blocking, and Cutting.
+Each competitor will be scored by one or two adjudicators.
+When two adjudicators are present, their scores are averaged together.
+Performers are given up to 100 points based upon how appropriately the individual follows the rules of DI as well as meets the standards of three performance elements: Characterization, Blocking, and Cutting.
 The specific scoring sheet is available by clicking the button further down this page.

 As to the performance elements, the following principles apply: